Skip to content

 Prefix-stable system prompt

 Reminders, nags, and dynamic state updates are always appended to the suffix.
-The Harness enforces this invariant — it has no API to modify the system prompt after construction.
+The Harness enforces this — it has no API to modify the system prompt after construction.

 Progressive connector disclosure